 Aside from Euro 2016, Portugal also won the inaugaral Nations League in 2019.
 Apart from the national team's success, I also wasn't expecting that a player of the calibre of Cristiano Ronaldo would have emerged; this has also been fantastic to witness!

 It has also been interesting watching the major club teams that Portuguese have played for.
 In the 90s Italian club teams were home to many of Portugal's elite, such as Rui Costa, Paulo Sousa and Fernando Couto.
 More recently in the 2020s, the likes of Diogo Jota, Bruno Fernandes, Bernardo Silva and Ronaldo have featured for top English club teams.
 In between, probably Spain was the nation of choice for Portuguese players.

 José Mourinho's success hasn't passed me by without notice either.
 As of 2022, he has won the UEFA Cup (with Porto in 2003), the Champions League twice (with Porto and Inter Milan), the Europa League (with Manchester United), and the Europa Conference League (with AS Roma).
 In my opinion, this comfortably places him as one of the greatest Club Team managers of all time.

-Currently the site features pages about all of the major international soccer tournaments Portugal has taken part in, from the glory days of Eusébio and co in the 1966 World Cup right through to winning both the 2016 European Cup and the 2019 Nations League.
+Currently the website features pages about all of the major international soccer tournaments Portugal has taken part in, from the glory days of Eusébio and co in the 1966 World Cup right through to winning both the 2016 European Cup and the 2019 Nations League.

 The site now also includes pages on Portuguese club football teams, with an emphasis on European "Conquistas".